The canary watches. You get the email.

 The Canary Index.

 We’re scoring every year of every model we cover: reliability, cost-per-mile of known failures, and best-bang-for-your-buck verdicts across generations.
-Subscribers get the rankings first.
+Browse the rankings → or join the watchlist above to get them first.

 Frequently asked questions